juribalimited/deploy-appm-gateway/README.md

 - [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjuribalimited%2Fdeploy-appm-gateway%2Fmain%2FmainTemplate.json/createUIDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2Fjuribalimited%2Fdeploy-appm-gateway%2Fmain%2FcreateUiDefinition.json)
 - [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fjuribalimited%2Fdeploy-appm-gateway%2Fmain%2FmainTemplate.json)

-2. The initial panel allows you to select which Azure subscription you want to deploy in to.
-You can also select an existing resource group or create a new one to house resources.
+2. The initial panel allows you to select which Azure subscription you want to deploy into.
+You can also select an existing resource group or create a new one.
+- Juriba **suggest's** creating a new resource group with a relevant name so that there is a clear separation for these Azure resources.

 ![image](https://github.com/juribalimited/deploy-appm-gateway/assets/109281915/f7e2831f-db99-4347-81fe-a25d244044d5)

-2. The second panel allows you to select an existing network or create a new virtual network for gateway use.
+3. The second panel allows you to select an existing network or create a new virtual network for gateway use.
 By default a new virtual network and subnets are created, however using the drop down menu you can select an existing network held within your Azure subscription.
 The virtual network requires three subnets      for gateway resources, guest VM's and the guacamole container.
 We would suggest creating a new network as the subnet settings will overwrite any existing subnets held within the network if they don't match this pattern.
 You can also amend the Network Security Group names on this page if required.

 ![image](https://github.com/juribalimited/deploy-appm-gateway/assets/109281915/21d53c53-387a-4a32-b62a-34483d822dda)

-3. The third panel requires you to enter your main AppM website address.
+4. The third panel requires you to enter your main AppM website address.
 This will be the web address you use to access your AppM environment.

    The AppM version is the guacamole image that we want to use - currently this will always default to latest.